-In this blog, we will learn about:
+In this blog, we will explore about

-What is a Jet Engine
+What is a Jet Engine?

 A turbofan is a type of air-breathing jet engine that is widely used in aircraft propulsion.
 A turbofan engine is the most modern variation of the basic gas turbine engine.
 As with other gas turbines, there is a core engine, but in the turbofan engine, the core engine is surrounded by a fan in the front which sucks in air, and additional turbine(s) at the rear for exhaust.
 Most of the air flows around the outside of the engine, making it quieter and giving more thrust at low speeds.
 Most of today's airliners are powered by turbofans.
 Such engines have many components and we will focus on the components that are made using continuous fiber composites.